*As always, this post is purely my own opinion — not financial advice*

 We need to talk about Bitcoin.

 Almost exactly 1 year ago, I was posted up in my hostel bed in Auckland, New Zealand, writing my first Bitcoin post on the blog.
-At that point in time, I was fresh off of my “trading phase” (AKA getting lucky on a ballsy Bitcoin trade and thinking I was hot shit).
+At that point in time, I was fresh off of my BTC “trading phase” (AKA getting lucky on a ballsy FOMO and thinking I was hot shit).

 OK, there are about 21 million ways I could tackle this one, so today I’m going to focus on just one of the main concepts that I’m fixated on: The case for Bitcoin supplanting gold as the world’s go-to store of value.